WATCH VIDEO | Volunteers plant thousands of seedlings at Flight 93 National Memorial

 About 7,000 native species seedlings were planted over 10 acres during the event that was held during the week of Earth Day.

-“The memorial itself was on a very scarred landscape from being on a surface mine,” Katherine Hostetler, Flight 93 National Memorial's public information officer, said.
+“The memorial itself was on a very scarred landscape from being on a surface mine,” said Katherine Hostetler, Flight 93 National Memorial’s public information officer.

 Carolyn Nicholas, a volunteer from Pittsburgh, added: “I think it’s important for us to restore it back to what it was like before everything happened.”